 Like other covered populations, the immigrant population in Colorado is not homogenous.
-The American Community Survey finds 16.3% of Coloradans speak a language other than English at home, and of those, Spanish is the most spoken language.
-However, immigrants and refugees in Colorado speak African, European, and Latin American languages - this is highlighted by the number of different languages in which the Statewide Digital Equity Survey was taken.
+The American Community Survey finds 16.3% of Coloradans speak a language other than English at home, and of those, Spanish is the most spoken language.^{Iix} However, immigrants and refugees in Colorado speak myriad languages - this is highlighted by the number of different languages in which the Statewide Digital Equity Survey was taken.